 Antidepressant is the umbrella term for the various types of drugs that are used to elevate one’s mood.
 It is commonly used to address major depressive disorder, generalized anxiety, and other mental health problems that affect one’s mood.
 The main mechanism of antidepressants is to balance the brain’s chemistry which in turn improves the symptoms of mood-related mental health disorders.

-Since antidepressants can give immediate relief, there is a high potential for substance abuse and addiction.
+Since antidepressants can give immediate relief, there is a high potential for substance use disorder and addiction.
 If you are wondering about antidepressant addiction signs, look through the various physical, mental and behavioral symptoms below to know more.

 Antidepressant Addiction Symptoms